 “Substance use disorders and addiction cause or exacerbate existing medical and mental disorders in older adults.
 There is a direct known link between substance use in older adults and incidences of both hip fractures and dementia.
 Millions of older adults are having an increase of health problems with a simultaneous decrease in ability to connect with their loved ones and find meaning in life.,” said Dr. Dyben.

 Older adults need specialized, age-specific treatment that is tailored to address issues of aging.
 These individuals are more likely to have two or more chronic medical conditions and more likely to have a severe physical impairment.
 Their treatment needs to be overseen by a medical team capable of addressing the physical needs that older adults face.
 They are more likely to deal with declining health, loss of loved ones, and their roles in the family change as their children grow and have their own children.
 Sometimes they are cast aside, especially if they have substance use issues.
 The face different challenges than their younger counterparts.

 Like other populations, therapy needs to be respectful and non-confrontational with strong peer support.
 Older adults with substance use disorders tend to lose their health, friends, and ability to relate and interact with their families and grandchildren.
 Addressing this experience alongside other medical or mental health conditions can make a difference in the patient’s success.

-If you or a loved one is struggling with addiction, the time to act is now.
+If you or a loved one is struggling with addiction, today is the day to act.